System Design Space

 Write/Read Paths

-How policy changes are written into control plane and how hot decision path is served.
+How policy changes enter the control plane and how the hot authorization path is served.

-Write path: policy/revocation updates are written into versioned store, then cache invalidation propagates and audit events are emitted.
+Policy changes and revocation signals are written into the versioned store, after which decision caches are synchronized and audit events are emitted.

 Policy Change